codesardine/jde/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure you create separate pull requests for each issue that will make it easier to merge back without interfering with other issues, once i have reviewed the code i will merge.
+1. Ensure you create separate pull requests on another branch for each issue that will make it easier to merge back without interfering with other issues, once i have reviewed the code i will merge.